kapitankaszanka/ansible/zabbix-agent2/README.md

-# Zabbix-agent2 instalation
+# Zabbix Agent 2 Installation

-Playbook install and configure zabbix-agent2 on linux machines.
+This playbook installs and configures Zabbix Agent 2 on Linux machines.

-## What this does
+## What it does

 Typical tasks include:
-- Installing zabbix-agent2.
+- Installing Zabbix-agent2.
-- Configuring zabbix-agent2.
+- Configuring Zabbix-agent2.

-Optionaly:
+Optional:
-- Remove zabbix-agent2 from machine.
+- Removing Zabbix-agent2 from the machine.

-## What to added
+## What will be added.

-- TLS certificates for machines authorization.
+- TLS certificates for machine authorization.
-- Adding hosts to zabbix-server.
+- Adding hosts to the Zabbix-server.

 ## Prerequisites

-- **Ansible** (recommended: 2.15+)
+- **Ansible** (recommended: 2.15+).
-- SSH access to the target host(s) or running locally
+- SSH access to the target host(s) or running locally.